Debabrata7719/MeetMind/README.md

 **Separated concerns** — `app/` owns all AI and pipeline logic. `api/` owns the HTTP layer. `auth/` owns authentication. `main.py` is thin and just wires them together.
 This makes each layer independently testable.

+**Background Processing & Progress Tracking** — File uploads trigger asynchronous background tasks.
+The pipeline state and exact percentage are updated in Redis in real-time.
+The frontend smoothly polls `/status/<meeting_id>` to render a live progress bar.

-**Chunk-Based Processing** — to protect CPU and memory, large uploads are split into 5-minute `.wav` segments.
-The pipeline iteratively transcribes, embeds, and deletes each chunk before moving to the next.
-This prevents server crashes from loading massive files into RAM all at once.
+**Aggressive Auto-Deletion** — To protect CPU and storage limits, large uploads are split into 5-minute `.wav` segments.
+The pipeline iteratively transcribes, embeds, and deletes each chunk.
+Once 100% complete, the original massive video file and all intermediate text files are permanently deleted.
+The VectorDB acts as the sole source of truth.

+**Redis Highlights Caching** — Highlights are generated on-demand rather than automatically.
+The first click queries the LLM and caches the output in Redis.
+Subsequent clicks pull from Redis instantly, saving money on API tokens and drastically improving UI responsiveness.

 **Per-meeting vector stores** — each meeting gets its own ChromaDB directory under `data/vectordb/<meeting_id>/`.
 Meetings never pollute each other's retrieval results.